President, Professional Sports Authenticator (PSA) and PSA/DNA Authentication Services

 The T206 Collection: The Players and Their Stories, a 2010 release, and to The Cracker Jack Collection: Baseball's Prized Players, a 2013 release.
 Recently, Orlando helped

-put together a new hobby book entitled The 100 Greatest Baseball Autographs, which is due out in the summer of 2016.
+put together a new hobby book entitled The 100 Greatest Baseball Autographs, which was released in the summer of 2016.

 For an in-depth article on Joe Orlando click here.